Vitaspiros/FATReader/README.md

-# FAT32 Reader
+# FAT Reader
-This program can read FAT32 disks and show their contents.
+This program can read disks formatted with a FAT filesystem and show their contents.

 # Features
 - Can read directories